eriktuck/gtm-dms-alpha/docs/pages/knowledge/base/data-pipeline-rationale.md

    3. constraints
 2. Register the Data Inventory sheet in the Data Steward Admin Dashboard (or you could register the entire folder and programmatically access it)

-==should we read into an interim sheet or read directly to the database?==

 3. Use a Google Apps Script to access each Data Inventory sheet and the datasets registered within to create a `.sql` file to update the Mission database.

 > Encourage the Implementing Partner to append new records to their dataset, rather than creating multiple datasets by reporting period.
 Not only will this make updating the Mission Database easier, it will also force them to de-dup data rather than require you to figure out how to do that.

 #### From the DDL

 Many datasets will be submitted to the DDL (or should be).
 After submission, they can be added to the Thematic Database and the process described for those datasets should be followed.
+The DDL has an API that could be used for this purpose.

 ### Performance Monitoring Reports

 Performance Monitoring Reports contain the targets, baselines, and actuals for performance measures by Activity.

-==These are best stored as documents?==
+Given the unstructured nature of these data, they may be best saved as `json` documents.
+PostgreSQL can handle `json` documents.

 #### Spatial Data

 Spatial data are stored in ArcGIS Online and the `Spatial/` directory of the Thematic Database.
-Spatial data can be uploaded to PostgreSQL with PostGIS.
+Spatial data can be uploaded to PostgreSQL with PostGIS and to ArcGIS Online.
 Given the sporadic nature of acquiring spatial data, this can be handled manually by the Data Steward and GIS Specialist.

-1. Upload to ArcGIS Online
-2. Upload to PostgreSQL

-==add step by step instructions==